zbbfufu/commuting-time/README.md

 - [postGIS][PGIS] and [pgRouting project][PGR] are geographical and routing extensions for [postgresql][PG] (note : both available as debian package)
 - [gtfs2pgrouting] is for importing GTFS into pgrouting
+- [OpenLayers 3][ol3] is a js lib to display data layers over geo maps

 - [Google transit][GoogleGTFS] is the google page for GTFS specification